jx2bandito/jVenture/README.md

 * Add more scenes.
 <br />

-Run with a local server using node.js/npm ('npm run start' while in directory') for music to work.
-Silent version can be played just by opening build/index.html with a browser.<br />

 Music used (in order):<br />
 Cipher 2 by Kevin MacLeod <br />
 Fluffing a Duck by Kevin MacLeod<br />